Vandesm14/vandesm14/README.md

 # Hi!

-I'm Shane, a friendly TypeScript/React fullstack developer and Rust enthusiast.
-I like computers and enjoy staring at a screen for hours.
+I'm Shane, a friendly TypeScript and Rust magician.
+I like computers and enjoy staring at them for hours on end.